-Harvard Summer School Study Abroad in Vienna, Austria
+Harvard Summer School Study Abroad in Berlin, Germany, and Vienna, Austria

 Harvard Summer School Study Abroad in Scandinavia